FAQ's

 What meat is used in Indian food ?

-The most common type of meat taken by non-vegetarian Indians is lamb, goat, or chicken meat, often served at restaurants in the form of Gosht, Korma, Tikka or Masala curry.
-Beef is not eaten because it contains cows’ meat, and cows are considered highly sacred.
+The most common types of meat eaten by non-vegetarian Indians are lamb, goat, or chicken, often served in restaurants as Gosht, Korma, Tikka, or Masala curries.
+Beef is not eaten because cows are considered highly sacred.

-Known for rich and complex flavours, Indian food presents the goodness of spices, herbs and flavoursome palates for a unique dining experience.
-Food is incredibly diverse and connected to traditions, tied to memories of sharing foods during festivals, get-togethers and social occasions.
+Known for its rich, complex flavours, Indian food showcases the goodness of spices, herbs, and flavourful palates for a unique dining experience.
+Food is incredibly diverse and connected to traditions, tied to memories of sharing food during festivals, get-togethers and social occasions.

 Indian meat eaters practice certain restrictions; for instance, Islamic teaching has restrictions for halal eating, and certain products and pork are forbidden.